AxoKoi/BandurriaJ/doc/design/Design.md

 ### solution
 Each of our entities have a series of attributes that may be selected to enter into the search.
-For instance, CD may have, for instance, it's title, its genre and also the comments, which could include the history of the CD, the context of the band, etc.
+CD may have, for instance, it's title, its genre and also the comments, which could include the history of the CD, the context of the band, etc.
 First, this text may be long, thus, for a big collection, this may be a bottle neck.
 We can delegate the decision on what to include to each repository, which would implement